Communications, Circuits, and Sensing-Systems (CCSS)

 Electronics, Photonics and Magnetic Devices (EPMD)

 Dr. Rosa (Ale) Lukaszew, joined ECCS as Program Director in May 2020.
-Her interests encompass issues related to the NSF Quantum Leap Big Idea and other quantum activities.
+Her interests encompass the boundary between classical and quantum communications, sensing and computing.

 Dr. Lukaszew most recently served as Program Manager in the Defense Sciences Office at DARPA (2017-2020).
 As program manager at DARPA, she assessed strategic scientific research needs and trends to accelerate the nation’s leading-edge defense capabilities.
 She designed multidisciplinary programs covering novel classical and quantum devices, quantum sensing and metrology, and quantum communication.
 She developed strong interactions with other members of the research funding community within DoD, DoE, NSF as well as NASA.
 She is AVS fellow, OSA senior member and Cottrell Scholar.